Luke Raley Player Props: Rays vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 18th-ranked team ERA among all MLB pitching staffs (4.36).
+- The Dodgers' 4.37 team ERA ranks 18th among all MLB pitching staffs.

-- In his most recent outing on Sunday against the St. Louis Cardinals, the lefty went 3 2/3 innings, giving up four earned runs while surrendering five hits.
+- In his most recent time out on Monday, the right-hander tossed four innings against the Atlanta Braves, giving up five earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.